srp33/AnnotatedBCGEData/README.md

 This file is a table that lists the name of each object and more information about where it came from and how it was accessed.
 See inst/extdata/metadata.csv.
-When the package is available in ExperimentHub, using the query() function will show available objects.
+When the package is available in ExperimentHub, using the query() function will show available data sets.

 ``` r
 #library(ExperimentHub)